ydb-platform/ydb/ydb/docs/en/core/concepts/federated_query/mysql.md

 1. [Execute a query](#query) to the database.

 ## Query Syntax { #query }
-The following SQL query format is used with MySQL:
+The following SQL query format is used to work with MySQL:

 ```sql
 SELECT * FROM mysql_datasource.<table_name>